 Need a resolution you can keep - here's three: sign up to access our webpage, "like" us on Facebook, and come to the union meetings - 1st Monday of the month!

 One of our New Year's resolutions is better communication with you - update your personal e-mail address with us (even if we already have it!) and be entered to win a gift card to a local restaurant!
-February's winner is Mike Downey!
+March's winner is Eric Gould!

 Click here to e-mail us today!